kutuluk/log-n-roll/README.md

 Trace: Trace shows stacktrace
     at Object.<anonymous> (C:\Users\u36\Dropbox\kutuluk\log-n-roll\examples\basic.js:3:5)
     ...
-Trace: 17:08:01 [TRACE] default : Using any number of plugins adds to the stacktrace only one extra line
+Trace: 17:42:21.579 [trace] default : Using any number of plugins adds to the stacktrace only one extra line
     at Function.trace (C:\Users\u36\Dropbox\kutuluk\log-n-roll\dist\log-n-roll.js:1:730)
     at Object.<anonymous> (C:\Users\u36\Dropbox\kutuluk\log-n-roll\examples\basic.js:7:5)
     ...
-17:08:01 [ INFO] default : By default, the level of the default logger is 'trace'.
-All messages are displayed +44ms [DEBUG] default : Debug shows the time difference from the last call of any logger method 17:08:01 [ INFO] default : Placeholders are supported.
-Two = 2 17:08:01 [ WARN] default : Warn message
+17:42:21.579 [ info] default : By default, the level of the default logger is 'trace'.
+All messages are displayed
-17:08:01 [ERROR] default : Error message
-17:08:01 [ INFO]   child : The level of the logger can be changed at any time 17:08:01 [ INFO] default : Root logger can be obtained from any logger: child() === log() === log 17:08:01 [ INFO]     any : Any logger can be obtained from any logger: child("any") === log("any")
-    +0ms [DEBUG]     any : Any logger has extended the level from the default logger 17:08:01 [ INFO]     any : Any logger has extended the plugins props from the default logger
+       +54ms [debug] default : Debug shows the time difference from the last call of any logger method 17:42:21.634 [ info] default : Placeholders are supported.
+Two = 2 17:42:21.635 [ warn] default : Warn message 17:42:21.635 [error] default : Error message 17:42:21.636 [ info]   child : The level of the logger can be changed at any time 17:42:21.636 [ info] default : Default logger can be obtained from any logger: child() === log() === log 17:42:21.637 [ info]     any : Any logger can be obtained from any logger: child("any") === log("any") +0ms [debug]     any : Any logger has extended the level from the default logger 17:42:21.637 [ info]     any : Any logger has extended the plugins props from the default logger
 ```

 ## Plugins